 - acknowledgment that the fear is irrational, unreasonable, and exaggerated, combined with an inability to control the feelings

 A person is likely to experience feelings of panic and intense anxiety when exposed to their phobia.
-The physical effects of these sensations can include:

 - sweating